batesbw/lang/PLANNING.md

     - Provide feedback to other agents for test-driven development iterations.
 - **Tools**: Salesforce Tooling API client, test execution monitoring tools, result analysis utilities, reporting frameworks.

+### 7. FlowTestAgent
+- **Purpose**: Specializes in testing Salesforce Flows against acceptance criteria.
+- **Key Capabilities**:
+    - Execute Flows within a Salesforce org via API callouts.
+    - Perform UI-based Flow testing using browser automation.
+    - Validate Flow behavior against provided acceptance criteria.
+    - Generate test reports and provide feedback.
+- **Tools**: Salesforce API client (for Apex tests, REST callouts to run Flows), browser automation frameworks (e.g., Playwright, Selenium integrated with LangChain tools), LLMs for interpreting AC and generating test assertions.

+### 8. WebSearchAgent
+- **Purpose**: Provides up-to-date, external information from the web to assist other agents.
+- **Key Capabilities**:
+    - Performs targeted web searches for obscure deployment errors, new Salesforce features, or API documentation.
+    - Summarizes search results to provide concise, relevant information to the requesting agent (e.g., `FlowBuilderAgent`).
+- **Tools**: Web search APIs (e.g., Tavily).

 ## Orchestration with LangGraph

-LangGraph will be used to define and manage the workflows between these agents.
-A typical Flow creation workflow might look like:
+LangGraph defines and manages the iterative workflow between agents.
+The current primary workflow for Flow creation is as follows:

 1.  **Input**: User provides Flow requirements, user stories, acceptance criteria, and target org details.
-2.  **`AuthenticationAgent`**: Obtains session for the target org.
+2.  **`AuthenticationAgent`**: Obtains a session for the target org.
-3.  **`FlowBuilderAgent`**: Generates initial Flow XML based on requirements.
+3.  **`FlowBuilderAgent`**: Generates the initial Flow XML based on requirements and its internal knowledge.
+4.  **`FlowValidationAgent`**: Scans the generated XML for anti-patterns and errors.
+    - **If issues are found**: Feedback is routed back to the `FlowBuilderAgent` for repair.
+The loop continues until the XML is valid.
-4.  **`DeploymentAgent`**: Attempts to deploy the Flow using the session from `AuthenticationAgent`.
+5.  **`DeploymentAgent`**: Attempts to deploy the validated Flow.
-    - **If deployment fails**: Feedback (error messages) is routed back to `FlowBuilderAgent` for repair.
-Loop until successful deployment or max retries.
+    - **If deployment fails**: The deployment error is routed back to the `FlowBuilderAgent`.
+It may use the `WebSearchAgent` to research novel errors before attempting a repair.
+This loop continues until deployment is successful or retries are exhausted.
-5.  **`TestDesignerAgent`**: (If deployment successful) Analyzes user stories and acceptance criteria to generate comprehensive Apex Test Classes.
+6.  **`TestDesignerAgent`**: (Once deployed) Analyzes requirements to generate comprehensive Apex Test Classes.
-6.  **`TestExecutorAgent`**: Deploys and executes the Apex tests, providing detailed results and coverage analysis.
+7.  **`TestExecutorAgent`**: Deploys and executes the Apex tests.
-7.  **`FlowTestAgent`**: (If Apex tests pass) Executes additional Flow tests via API and UI automation.
-    - **If tests fail**: Feedback (failed assertions, logs) is routed back to `FlowBuilderAgent` for repair, or to `TestDesignerAgent` for test refinement.
-Loop through build-deploy-test cycle.
+    - **If tests fail**: Results are routed back to the `FlowBuilderAgent` to repair the Flow logic.
+The entire build-validate-deploy-test cycle may restart.
+8.  **`FlowTestAgent`**: (Future Step) Can be invoked to perform additional API or UI-level tests.
-8.  **Output**: Successfully deployed and tested Flow with comprehensive test coverage, or a report of issues if the process cannot be completed.
+9.  **Output**: A successfully deployed and tested Flow with comprehensive test coverage, or a final report of unresolvable issues.

 ## Observability with LangSmith